Thotagamuwe Sri Rahula Thera: Folklore and mortal remains

 There are many folklore stories regarding Sri Rahula Thera's life from his childhood until death.
 Though he was a child prodigy, he was a kind of a mischievous character who loved adventures.
-One famous story is that he drank an entire bottle of a medicinal oil called "Saraswathi oil" which helps to boost memory power, whereas it is prescribed to use only a drop.
+One famous story is that he drank an entire bottle of a medicinal oil called "Saraswathi oil" (Saraswathi Thaila) which helps to boost memory power, whereas it is prescribed to use only a drop.
 It is believed that due to the effect of this medicinal oil, Thotagamuwe Sri Rahula Thero had extraordinary memory powers throughout his life.
 In the local lore and legend it is also said that Thotagamuwe Sri Rahula Thera was an exorcist who had controlled demons by mantra to do manual labor work.